unibo-dtm-se-2324-gymapp/gymapp/readme.md

 Contributions are welcome!
 If you find bugs or have suggestions, please open an issue or submit a pull request.

 <h3>License</h3>
-This project is licensed by using the Standard Semantic versioning.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

 <h3>Contact</h3>
 For questions or feedback, feel free to reach out: